hfboyce/tableau_course/_sources/lessons/lesson3.md

 4. "Does a certain individual have cancer?" is a type of which kind of question?
 5."Is there a relationship between the time exposed in the sun and cancer diagnosis in the Indian population?" is a type of which kind of question?
 6. **True or False**: EDA visualizations are less concerned about plotting details such as axis labels and titles.
 7. Which of the following is not a part of EDA?
-- a) Obtaining statistics of the data.
+a) Obtaining statistics of the data
-- b) Understanding the missing values from your data.
+b) Understanding the missing values from your data
-- c) Visualizing the data
+c) Visualizing the data
-- d) Creating a predictive model from the data
+d) Creating a predictive model from the data

 <!--
 ```{admonition} Solutions!